Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 \xclabel{LDA;C;CORRDPI}{2018}{Bhattarai2018:195128} This functional is the same as \xcref{LDA;C;DPI}, except for the $\zeta$-dependent function $a_1(\zeta)$ (\cref{eq:a1dpi}) that is replaced by \cref{eq:a1corrdpi}.
 As detected by Loos and Gill,\cite{Loos2011:033103,Loos2016:410} the value $a_1(\zeta=1)$ used for constructing \xcref{LDA;C;DPI} was not correct due to an order-of-limits problem.
 Then, based on the work of Loos and Gill, \citet{Bhattarai2018:195128} proposed this new parametrization for $a_1(\zeta)$.

 \xclabela{LDA;C;UPW92}{LDA;C;RPW92}{2018}{Ruggeri2018:161105} The work of \citet{Ruggeri2018:161105} presented an evaluation of the correlation energy of the fully spin-polarized HEG at densities corresponding to $r_s=0.5$ and 1 at a meV accuracy.
 This was achieved with a combination of full configuration-interaction MC and fixed-node diffusion MC methods with a finite-size extrapolation.
 It was shown that the PW92 (\xcref{LDA;C;PW}) functional underestimates the energy of the spin-polarized HEG by 3--6~meV.
-To resolve this issue, two reparametrizations of PW92 that are less biased towards low densities were done.
-The first one is an unweighted fit (\xcref{LDA;C;UPW92}) to the original MC data of \citet{Ceperley1980:566} and the second one is a revised unweighted fit to the Ceperley--Alder and new MC results (\xcref{LDA;C;RPW92}).
+To resolve this issue, two reparametrizations of PW92 that are less biased towards low densities were done: (i)~an unweighted fit (\xcref{LDA;C;UPW92}) to the original MC data of \citet{Ceperley1980:566}, and (ii)~a revised unweighted fit to the Ceperley--Alder and new MC results (\xcref{LDA;C;RPW92}).

 \xclabel{LDA;C;CHACHIYO;MOD}{2020}{Chachiyo2016:021101,Chachiyo2020:112669} This functional has essentially the same form as \xcref{LDA;C;CHACHIYO} with, however, a single change: the spin-interpolation function $f_\text{c}(\zeta)$ in \cref{eq:ldavBHsi} is replaced by